 Vinturi Red Wine Aerator

-A personal favorite, the (Amazon) is straightforward, budget-friendly, and highly effective.
+A personal favorite, the No products found.
+(Amazon) is straightforward, budget-friendly, and highly effective.
 To use the Vinturi aerator, you simply hold it over your glass with one hand and pass the wine through the aerator from the bottle.

 It includes a small filter at the entrance of the aerator designed to catch small bits of cork and sediment that may come out of the bottle while pouring.